bshlgrs/neato-physics-notepad/readme.md

 - You can get a variable on the rhs of its expression
 - Deleting equations is a shitshow.
+- Numbers aren't on the LHS of products
 - The maps that I use will assign the same ID to multiple numbers.
     - To get around this I should make a "IdAssigningMap" class

+## improvements

+- toString methods
+- use minimum spanning tree to display equalities
+- display lines that don't start from before the variables

 ## Build notes